runtimeverification/wasm-semantics/wasm.md

 ### Function Call

-`call funcidx` and `call_indirect tableidx typeuse` are 2 control instructions that invokes a function in the current frame.
+`call funcidx` and `call_indirect tableidx typeuse` are 2 control instructions that invoke a function in the current frame.

 ```k
     syntax Instr ::= #call(Int) [klabel(aCall), symbol]